 Consider that your team members are in different time zones.
 So when you are assigning tasks or suggesting meeting times, allow a bit of flexibility.
 You can do this by organizing meetings to be held at different times of the day or days of the week so that you always don’t have the same person waking up in the middle of the night or too early in the morning to attend the meeting.

 Members might have different expectations, for instance, they might expect to be moved to a different country or to headquarters when they consistently perform well.
 Know what your worker’s expectations are and manage them.
 Also, clearly state what the rewards for various things are.
 So, know right from the start what you can offer your employees and what you can’t offer.

 Don’t check in too frequently

 Don’t micromanage your team members, instead, provide them with the long-term goals of the project and the details that they need and leave them to work on the project.
 Delegate your responsibilities and communicate well to team members, so that they know what your expectations are.

 People are in different time zones and your members come from different cultural backgrounds.
 That means that they have different ways of doing things.
 Just tell them what the priorities are and the timeframe they have to get the job done.

 Don’t ignore conflicts

 Know how to manage a conflict when it arises.
-You should quickly identify the main cause of the conflict and de-escalate it as fast as possible, before things get out of hand.
+You should quickly identify the main cause of the conflict and de-escalate it as fast as possible before things get out of hand.
 Since remote teams do not deal with each other on a face to face basis, they may tend not to be empathetic to each other.
-So, do not assume conflicts does not happen among remote team members but find a way to deal with issues instead of assuming things will work themselves out.
+So, do not assume conflicts do not happen among remote team members but find a way to deal with issues instead of assuming things will work themselves out.